 Hilliam said he was fully aware it was illegal to send ancient human remains overseas, but said he did it anyway as the law was unjust.
 He said he could not put VICE in touch with the man as he had since died.

-But who exactly are the group behind the original claims?
+But who exactly are the group behind the report?
 When stories on New Zealand's "pre-Māori Europeans" come up—as they have successively since 2008—it's often the same three sources.
-As well as Hilliam, the article also quotes Kerry Bolton, whose publication Lords of the Soil states that "Polynesia has been occupied by peoples of the Europoid race since ancient times".
-Bolton is a former secretary of the National Front—a far right group which now has a small white-pride and skinhead membership.
-He is also a former spokesman for the New Zealand Fascist Union, and made several complaints to the Press Council during his tenure.
-He was the subject of a 2008 thesis "Dreamers of the Dark: Kerry Bolton and the Order of the Left Hand Path, a Case-study of a Satanic/Neo-Nazi Synthesis," which examined alleged connections between National Socialist and Satanist factions in New Zealand.
-On his Facebook page—which, has garnered 666 followers—he plugs books on the "new world order" and the "Parihaka myth".
+As well as Hilliam, the article also quotes Kerry Bolton, whose publication Lords of the Soil states that "Polynesia has been occupied by peoples of the Europoid race since ancient times."
+Bolton is a former secretary of the National Front—a far-right group which now has a small white-pride and skinhead membership.
+He is also a former spokesman for the New Zealand Fascist Union and made several complaints to the Press Council during his tenure.
+He was the subject of a 2008 thesis "Dreamers of the Dark: Kerry Bolton and the Order of the Left-Hand Path, a Case-study of a Satanic/Neo-Nazi Synthesis," which examined alleged connections between National Socialist and Satanist factions in New Zealand.
+On his Facebook page—which, happily, has garnered 666 followers—he plugs books on the "new world order" and the "Parihaka myth".
 His profile picture is the flag of Austrian Fascist party the Fatherland Front.
-Also referenced is Martin Doutre, of the One New Zealand Foundation, whose previous leader Allan Titford was jailed for rape and arson following a long-running campaign against local iwi.
+Also referenced is Martin Doutre, of the One New Zealand Foundation, whose previous leader Allan Titford was jailed for rape and arson following a long-running campaign.
 Hilliam told VICE that he, Bolton, and Doutre were part of a "loose collective" who were "trying to get the true early history of this country."